What is Plutus?

 Plutus consists of three aspects:

-Plutus Tap & Pay is an Android and iOS app for paying with Bitcoin & Ethereum at any contactless-enabled debit card terminal.
+Plutus Tap & Pay is an Android and iOS app for paying, by proxy, with Bitcoin & Ethereum at any contactless-enabled debit card terminal.
 Additionally, every deposit you make rewards you in Pluton, a loyalty rebate token which can then be used to make further purchases without fees.

 The Plutus Debit Card is an upcoming feature that will make it possible to pay at over 40 million merchants both online and online right away, provided that they accept debit cards or contactless payments.